Angry Birds Is the Most-Banned Mobile App By Businesses

 The joke at my workplace for a while was, if the phone was in landscape mode during a meeting, the user was playing CoC.

 This article makes no sense at all.
 It clearly comes at this from the security angle, and says these apps that are blacklisted for that reason.
 That is why Dropbox is #2 on the list, for example, because it makes it too easy to move files in and out of the company.
 This is not about loss of productivity, but one of data security.
 The article gives no explanation whatsoever why Angry Birds is blacklisted for security.
 Does it record audio in the background?
 Take pictures?
 Report location?
-There is more t
+There is more to this than what the article discusses.

+Angry Birds is the only entertainment / game app in the top 10 of any of those countries.
+So again, there is more to this than it being a popular game, otherwise the list would be just that - the 10 most popular games.

 Re: (Score:2)